Delivering Serious News

 CME Released: 2/15/2022; Valid for credit through 2/15/2024

 Estimated Time of Completion for CME: 30 minutes

 ABIM MOC Recognition Statement

-Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn 0.50 MOC points in the American Board of Internal Medicine's (ABIM) Maintenance of Certification (MOC) program.
-Participants will earn MOC points equivalent to the amount of CME credits claimed for this activity.
+Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn 0.50 MOC credits in the American Board of Internal Medicine's (ABIM) Maintenance of Certification (MOC) program.
+Participants will earn MOC credits equivalent to the amount of CME credits claimed for this activity.
 It is the CME activity provider's responsibility to submit participant completion information to ACCME for the purpose of granting ABIM MOC credit.